Aliencryptodev/zk-proof-pang/README.md

 ## Features
-- 5 unique characters with custom sprites
+- 5 unique characters with custom sprites and walking animations
-- Walking animations

 - Twitter handles for each player

 - Power-ups and special weapons

-- Local multiplayer support
+- Immersive sound system with unique background music for each world

+- Mobile device support with touch controls and fullscreen option

+- 10 distinct game worlds, each with unique aesthetics and music

+- Up to 10 challenging levels

+## How to Play
+The goal is to verify all "Unproven Balls" with your "Proof Harpoons".

+- Player 1 (@player1):

+- WASD or ←/→: Move

+- W or ↑: Jump

+- Space: Shoot

+- General Controls:

+- P: Pause

+- F: Toggle Fullscreen